Islam during the Song dynasty: Islam continues to increase its influence

 Many Muslims began to go to China to trade during the Tang dynasty.
-During the Song dynasty, Muslims began to have a greater economic impact and influence on the country.
-During the Song dynasty (960–1279), Muslims in China dominated foreign trade and the import/export industry to the south and west.
+During the Song dynasty (960–1279), Muslims began to have a greater economic impact and influence on the country.
+Muslims in China dominated foreign trade and the import/export industry to the south and west.
 Indeed, the office of Director General of Shipping for China's great seaport of Quanzhou was consistently held by a Muslim during this period.

 Meanwhile, Arabic storytellers were narrating fantastical stories of China, which were incorporated into the One Thousand and One Nights (Arabian Nights) as the "Tale of Qamar al-Zaman and Budur", "The Story of Prince Sayf al-Muluk", and "The Hunchback's Tale" story cycle.

 Migration of Muslims to China

 During the Song dynasty, an increasing number of foreign Muslims began permanently settling in China and began intermarrying with the locals.

-In 1070, the Emperor Shenzong of Song invited 5,300 Arab men from Bukhara, to settle in the Song dynasty.
+In 1070, the Emperor Shenzong of Song invited 5,300 Arabs from Bukhara, to settle in the Song dynasty.
 The emperor used these men in his campaign against the Liao dynasty in the north.
-Later on these men were settled between the Northern Song capital of Kaifeng and Yenching (Yanjing, modern day Beijing).
+Later on these Muslims were settled between the Northern Song capital of Kaifeng and Yenching (Yanjing, modern day Beijing).
 The object was to create a buffer zone between the Song dynasty and the Liao dynasty.
 In 1080, 10,000 Arab men and women migrated to the Song dynasty on horseback and settled in all of the provinces of the north and north-east.

 The Arabs from Bukhara were under the leadership of Prince Amir Sayyid "So-fei-er" (索菲尔).
 The prince was later given an honorary title.
 He is reputed of being the "father" of the Muslim community in China.
 Prior to him Islam was named by the Tang and Song Chinese as the "law of the Arabs" (Dàshí fǎ 大食法; Dàshí derived from the Chinese rendering of Tazi — the name the Persian people used for the Arabs).
 Su fei-erh renamed it to "the religion of the Huihui" (Huíhuí-jiào 回回教).

 Some Chinese officials from the Song era also married women from Dashi (Arabia).